What to do if Your Dog Gets Stung by a Bee

 While your dog may think it’s a fun game to try and bite at a bee that’s flying around, a bee sting can cause a significant reaction and require quick thinking on your part.
 Read on for insight on what to look for, how to respond, and what signs require a visit to the vet.

 When a dog is stung by a bee, the stinger releases toxins that can cause swelling, pain and discomfort.
-Just like people, each animal may differ in how strongly they react to the toxin – some may simply experience some minor swelling and discomfort, whereas others may have a stronger reaction, and some may even display signs of an allergic reaction.
+Just like people, each animal may differ in how strongly they react to the toxin – some may simply experience minor swelling and discomfort, whereas others may have a stronger reaction, or even display signs of an allergic reaction.

 The location of the sting may also have an impact on the effects.
-If your dog is stung inside their mouth (for example when snapping or biting at a bee), the main concern is swelling, which, when severe, could result in difficulty with airflow.
+If your dog is stung inside their mouth (for example, when nipping or biting at a bee), the main concern is swelling, which, when severe, could result in difficulty with airflow.
 Thankfully, issues such as these occur relatively infrequently.